-The proposed bill establishes a family leave and medical leave insurance program in Iowa, which will provide eligible employees with paid, job-protected leave for specific family and medical reasons.
+The proposed bill establishes a family leave and medical leave insurance program in Iowa, which provides eligible employees with paid, job-protected leave for specific family and medical reasons.
 To qualify, employees must have worked for a covered employer for at least twelve consecutive months and a minimum of 1,250 hours during that time.
 The program allows for a maximum of twelve weeks of family leave and twelve weeks of medical leave within a defined twelve-month period, with a combined total of sixteen weeks for both types of leave.
 The bill also outlines the notification process for employees intending to take leave and the requirements for filing claims for benefits.

 Statutes affected: Introduced: 7E.5, 84A.1